HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 The tuning task also configures Portal as a rendering server by setting deployment.subscriberOnly=true and turning off the toolbar.
 This can be changed for Authoring environments by editing the task’s properties files.

-This task should run as the first step for tuning a Portal server.
+In Kubernetes this task is run automatically when deploying.
+Depending on the authoring value of true or false the tuning for the authoring or rendering environment is applied.

 See [Portal server performance tuning tool](../../../deployment/manage/tune_servers/wp_tune_tool.md) for information on how to configure and run this task.